BigBasket says no comment on Tata Group's acquisition bid

 Chinese internet giant Alibaba has about 30 per cent stake in BigBasket.

+With the Covid lockdown in 2020 and the associated tailwinds for e-grocery, the GMV (Gross merchandise value) grew to $3.3 billion.

+The consumer base got democratised, all categories including fresh fruits and vegetables were purchased, and the brands started focusing on the online channel.

-A joint report by Bengaluru-based market consulting firm RedSeer and Bigbasket (Brand Intelligence) in September last year said that online grocery is going to be the next battleground for growth, expanding to over $18 billion by 2024.
+A joint report by RedSeer and BigBasket (Brand Intelligence) in September last year said that online grocery is going to be the next battleground for growth, expanding to over $18 billion by 2024.

 "The industry has seen more than 70 per cent ARR (annual recurring revenue) jumps in the last quarter across categories.
-This brings the opportunity to serve a larger set of customers, and some challenges with it," said Hari Menon, co-founder and CEO of BigBasket.
+This brings the opportunity to serve a larger set of customers, and some challenges with it," Hari Menon, co-founder and CEO of BigBasket, had said..

 As the e-commerce battle intensifies in India, the next big thing is the delivery of groceries online and the market size is estimated to grow eight times in the next five years in the country.

-The eGrocery market has grown 60 per cent from the calendar year 2020 and is expected to grow 41-49 per cent by the first half of CY21, according to the latest data provided by homegrown consulting firm RedSeer.
+The eGrocery market has grown 60 per cent from the calendar year 2020 and is expected to grow 41-49 per cent by the first half of CY21, according to the latest data provided by RedSeer.

 India is witnessing a surge in demand for online grocery.